mslinn/eventuate-user-guide/src/sphinx/user-guide.rst

 * Have SBT installed (`Mac <http://www.scala-sbt.org/0.13/docs/Installing-sbt-on-Mac.html>`_,
   `Windows <http://www.scala-sbt.org/0.13/docs/Installing-sbt-on-Windows.html>`_,
   `Linux <http://www.scala-sbt.org/0.13/docs/Installing-sbt-on-Linux.html>`_).
-* Understanding of how Akka ActorSystem and Actors works.
+* Understand how the Akka ActorSystem and Actors work.
   The `Akka documentation <http://akka.io/docs/>`_ is excellent.
 * To work through the Java examples, you should be familiar with `programming Java 8 <https://docs.oracle.com/javase/tutorial/>`_.
 * To work through the Scala examples, you should be familiar with programming Scala.
   The ultimate reference for Scala is `Programming in Scala <https://www.artima.com/shop/programming_in_scala>`_;
   this book takes most people weeks or months of dedicated reading to complete, and years to assimilate.
   A faster and better way to learn is via `ScalaCourses.com <https://www.GetScala.com>`_.
-  Their Inroduction to Scala starts you off with Scala, SBT and various editors.
+  Their Introduction to Scala course starts you off with Scala, SBT and various editors, then moves on to object-oriented programming and introduces functional programming.
-  Their Intermediate Scala course teaches the more advanced Scala and enough Akka to work through this user guide.
+  The Intermediate Scala course teaches the rest of Scala and Akka that you need to be able to work through and understand this user guide.

 .. _guide-event-sourced-actors:

 About the Code Examples
 -----------------------
 Code examples in this document are provided for Scala and Java.

 The `Scaladoc`_ is currently the API reference for both Scala and Java.
 No separate Javadoc exists.
 Java programmers may find the Scaladoc somewhat confusing because it requires rudimentary knowledge of Scala in order to interpret it.